nojhamster/osu-parser/README.md

 ##### Slider specific properties
 `repeatCount`: number of repeats, starts at `1` for a single-way slider.
+`edgeSounds`: list of soundTypes arrays, one for each edge of the slider (including the very first).
 `pixelLength`: length in pixel.
 `curveType`: can be catmull, bezier, linear or pass-through.
 `pointsList`: array of all points excluding the very first.
 Each point has `x` and `y` properties.